Greek PM Tsipras seeks party backing after abrupt concessions

 Any new deal would also have to be endorsed by national parliaments including in Germany.

-Estonia’s parliament was the first to give the government conditional authorization for loan negotiations with Greece, provided the Commission finds sufficient basis for the talks.
+Estonia’s parliament was the first to give the government conditional authorisation for loan negotiations with Greece, provided the Commission finds sufficient basis for the talks.

 But Lithuanian President Dalia Grybauskaite, whose country is the most recent newcomer to the euro, said the Greek proposal was based on old economic data and would probably not be enough.